 MMO: Who were some of your comedic influences growing up?

-Jim: Die hard Richard Pryor, die hard!
+Jim: Die hard Richard Pryor fan, die hard!
 Richard Pryor, Eddie Murphy, Sam Kinison, those were my three guys.
 The first one was Steve Martin, and the Let’s Get Small album in the ‘70s.
 That was my first stand up comedy experience.
 My brother-in-law handed me that album and I begged my parents if I could listen to it, and I was blown away that a guy was just telling jokes in front of a crowd.
 And on an album, he had a balloon raft around his head, a fake nose, and I still can recite the whole album.

 MMO: Did you have that aha moment when you knew that you wanted to be a comedian for your career?

-I don’t hang out with actors, this is silly, he went no, no, no you got to do it everyone’s cool there.
-So he got me to do this play and during that week, the skits were based on I think the theme was the bible?
+He got me to do this play and during that week, the skits were based on I think the theme was the bible?
 And it wasn’t a religious school or anything, so it was sophomores vs. juniors vs. seniors.

-I played Noah, in Noah’s Ark, and I did it talking like Eddie Murphy.
+I played Noah in Noah’s Ark, and I did it talking like Eddie Murphy.
 And I think if I did that today, I may be hung because people could see it as, is he talking like a black guy?
-Oh my god he’s so racist!
-(Laughs) And I totally did Eddie Murphy and I MURDERED the place, to the point where the next day in school, because we had to do two nights in a row, the next day in school my whole life was different.
+Oh my God he’s so racist (laughs)!
+And I totally did Eddie Murphy and I murdered the place, to the point where the next day in school, because we had to do two nights in a row, the next day in school my whole life was different.

 I remember showing up at school and everybody was looking at me.
 Every guy that I thought was the coolest guy was like, Breuer!
 I was a rock star, every female was like, you’re so funny and can’t wait to see you again tonight!
 I was an overnight star, and that night, the second night they were chanting for me to come out in the middle of the sketch before.
-And when I came out the place ERUPTED, and I get goose bumps thinking about it!
+And when I came out the place erupted, and I get goosebumps thinking about it!
 I knew this is it, this is the moment that I knew that’s what I want to do the rest of my life.